sxsw/rfm/README.md

 All Rfm methods that take a configuration hash have two possible shortcuts.

-If you pass a symbol before the hash, it is interpreted as subgroup specification or subgroup filter
+(1) If you pass a symbol before the hash, it is interpreted as subgroup specification or subgroup filter

 	   config :mygroup, :layout => 'mylayout'
+	   # This will add the following configuration options to the object you called 'config' on.
 	   # :use => :mygroup, :layout => 'mylayout'

 	   get_config :othergroup
+	   # This will return global configuration options merged with configuration options from :othergroup.
 	   # :use => [:mygroup, :othergroup], :layout => 'mylayout'

-If you pass a string before any symbols or hashes, it is interepreted as one of several possible configuration settings - usually a layout name, a database name, or a server hostname.
+(2) If you pass a string before any symbols or hashes, it is interpreted as one of several possible configuration settings - usually a layout name, a database name, or a server hostname.
 The interpretation is dependent on the method being called.
 Not all methods will make use of a string parameter.

 	   class MyModel < Rfm::Base
 	     config 'MyLayoutName'
+	     # In this context, this is the same as
-	     # :layout => 'MyLayoutName'
+	     # config :layout => 'MyLayoutName'
 	   end

 	   Rfm.database 'MyDatabaseName'
+	   # In this context, this is the same as
-	   # :database => 'MyDatabaseName'
+	   # Rfm.database :database => 'MyDatabaseName'

 	   Rfm.modelize 'MyDatabaseName', :group1
+	   # In this context, this is the same as
-	   # :database => 'MyDatabaseName', :use => :group1
+	   # Rfm.modelize :database => 'MyDatabaseName', :use => :group1

 Just about anything you can do with a Rfm layout, you can also do with a Rfm model.